abhinavarora14799/CPSC-120-project-Google-maps-API/README.md

 using json = nlohmann::json;
 ```

-You will not have to write any code using this library as the code that handles the JSON objects are already provided to you.
+You will not have to write any code using this library as the code that handles the JSON objects is already provided to you.

 ## Instructions

+### Updating the API key and compiling the program

 A file `project.cpp` has been provided to you.
-This file already have working code that calls the API.
+This file already has working code that calls the API.
 However, the first step for you to do is to update the API key with the one provided to you by your instructor.

 Once the `API_KEY` variable has been updated, compile your code with the following command: